 Although Seren isn’t a performer or musician herself at the moment she does love to sing, and has performed Welsh folk songs in public venues in the past.

-Jordan joins the Trac Cymru team to co-ordinate the Avanc project, Wales’ national Youth Folk Ensemble who will be performing at venues and festivals in Wales and Scotland throughout 2022.
+Jordan joined the Trac Cymru team to co-ordinate the Avanc project, Wales’ national Youth Folk Ensemble.

 Her first degree dissertation was in creative geography with reference to Welsh traditional culture and identity.
 She went on to gain a Masters in Arts Administration at the Royal Welsh College of Music and Drama before taking up a post with Opera North.